Royal Clarence Yard

-Royal Clarence Yard in Gosport, Hampshire, England was established in 1828 as one of the Royal Navy's two principal, purpose-built, provincial victualling establishments (the other being Royal William Yard in Plymouth, Devon).
+Royal Clarence Yard in Gosport, Hampshire, England was established in 1828 as one of the Royal Navy's two principal, purpose-built, provincial victualling establishments (the other being Royal William Yard in Plymouth, Devon), both of which worked in tandem with the central victualling establishment in Deptford.
 It was designed by George Ledwell Taylor, Civil Architect to the Navy Board and named after the then Duke of Clarence (later William IV, King of England).
-The new victualling yard was developed on approximately 20 hectares of land, some of which was already in use as a brewing establishment at Weevil on the west shore of Portsmouth Harbour, to the north of Gosport.
+A naval brewing establishment had previously operated on the site (at Weevil, to the north of Gosport on the west shore of Portsmouth Harbour), which the Victualling Commissioners purchased in the mid-18th century.

-Queen Victoria regularly used Royal Clarence Yard as her disembarkation point for the short journey across the Solent to her house at Osborne in the Isle of Wight, travelling from Gosport Station on the single track line extension which had been opened in 1844 principally for this purpose.
+Queen Victoria regularly used the Royal Clarence Yard as her disembarkation point for the short journey across the Solent to her house at Osborne in the Isle of Wight, travelling from Gosport Station on the single track line extension which had been opened in 1844 principally for this purpose.

+By the 20th century, the yard had expanded to cover 50 acre of land.
 Between the establishment of the Yard and its eventual decommissioning in the early 1990s, Royal Clarence Yard supplied provisions to the Royal Navy in all the major conflicts of this period.

-In 1995, the Ministry of Defence (MoD) declared 16.26 hectares of Royal Clarence Yard surplus to requirements and released it to Gosport Borough Council.
+In 1995, the Ministry of Defence (MoD) declared just over 40 acre of the Royal Clarence Yard to be surplus to requirements, and released it to Gosport Borough Council.
 Berkeley Homes bid for the land in 1998 and was granted planning permission for a mixed use development in 2001.
-The south-eastern part of the Yard (approx 3,74 hectares), which includes the Oil and Pipelines Agency access to the Gosport Oil Fuel Depot, was retained by the MoD for operational reasons.
+The south-eastern part of the Yard (of just over 9 acre), which includes the Oil and Pipelines Agency access to the Gosport Oil Fuel Depot, was retained by the MoD for operational reasons.
 In 2014, the Defence Infrastructure Organisation announced plans to release most of the rest of the retained land at Royal Clarence Yard to Gosport Borough Council.

-History of the Victualling Yard
+History of the victualling yard

-Records dating from the early 17th Century show the area being named "Weevel Wel Spring".
+Records dating from the early 17th century show the area being named "Weevel Wel Spring".
 Later records indicate that the land had once been a farm belonging to someone named "Weovill".
-In the late 17th Century, a local brewer, "Captain" Henry Player, founded a brewery on the site and started supplying beer to the Royal Navy.
-In 1704, he built a manor house (known as Weevil House) on the site, together with gardens, a Master Brewer's house and other ancillary buildings.
-Henry Player died in 1711 but the brewery continued to be managed by members of his family until 1751.